djspiewak/shims/README.md

 *Chuckle*… there is no step three!

+### Upstream Dependencies

+- cats 0.9.0
+- scalaz 7.2.10

+At present, there is no complex build matrix of craziness to provide support for other major versions of each library.
+This will probably come in time, when I've become sad and jaded, and possibly when I have received a pull request for it.

 ### Common Issues

 If you get a "diverging implicit expansion" error, it *probably* means that you simply didn't have the appropriate upstream implicit in scope.
 For example, consider the following: